django-nonrel/docs/index.rst

     efficiency.
 Examples of what it does is denormalizing data to emulate JOINs, or store additional lower-cased versions of strings to allow for case-insensitive comparison.
-  - django-filetransfers_ extends Django's file storage API in order to fully support file uploads and downloads on any cloud storage provider (App Engine, Amazon S3, ...)
   - :doc:`mongodb-cache/index` is a cache backend similar to Django's built-in database cache backend, but for MongoDB rather than for SQL databases.